-Add a pinch of cayenne pepper to your meals to boost your metabolism by up to 25% for three hours after you eat.
+Add a pinch of cayenne pepper to your meals to boost your metabolism by up to 25 percent for three hours after you eat.
 Studies show capsaicin, the natural compound that makes spicy foods hot, also curbs hunger and cuts the craving for sweet, high-fat foods.

 How can you make your workout more effective?
 First, get a cup of coffee before you hit the gym.
 Consuming caffeine before a workout boosts endurance.
 Caffeine slows the release of glycogen (what our bodies use for energy to fuel exercise), which encourages your body to use fat for fuel first.
 And second, set your workout to an upbeat playlist—songs with 180 beats per minute or more naturally encourage your body to move faster.